 23 Sep 2017, Malthouse Theatre

-Morality plays are supposed to safeguard us against misguided desires and reckless gambles.
-But this helter-skelter folk-cabaret-opera hybrid, by legendary musician Tom Waits and beat poetry icon William S Burroughs, is not so much a cautionary tale as it is a self-fulfilling prophecy.
-Black Rider is loosely based on the German fable best known from Weber’s opera Der Freischutz, draping a skin of folkloric tradition over the bones of Burroughs’ turbulent battle with addiction, in a show that is both fantasy and memoir.
+Morality plays are supposed to safeguard us against misguided desires and reckless gambles, but this helter-skelter folk-cabaret-opera hybrid, by the legendary Tom Waits and beat poetry icon William S Burroughs, is not so much a cautionary tale as it is a self-fulfilling prophecy.
+Black Rider is loosely based on the German fable best known from Weber’s opera Der Freischutz.
+Draping a skin of folkloric tradition over the bones of Burroughs’ turbulent battle with addiction, it's also a show that is at once both fantasy and memoir.

 Taking its origins from that ages-old trope, the devil’s bargain, this is a well-worn (if not worn out) narrative.
 Wilhelm, a man of intelligence and education, seeks to marry Kätchen, the daughter of a Woodsman.
 Her father, however, will not consent to the match; a proven hunter will win her hand, not a pencil pusher.
 Wilhelm is a hopeless outdoorsman and an even worse shot.
 His only option is to accept magic bullets from the psycho-chic Pegleg, aka Satan.
 These rounds are guaranteed to always hit their target, and the bookish clerk quickly begins gunning down all fauna and fowl unfortunate enough to cross his sights.
 However, as the death toll spirals out of control, his dependence on this bewitched arsenal descends into a full-blown addiction.
 With a grim sense of inevitability, he becomes the devil’s junkie.
 Wilhelm will agree to any terms to get his fix, but it will be his bride who pays the ultimate price.